Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/05-analyze-text.md

     - Applications for both C# and Python have been provided, as well as a supporting files you'll use to test the feature.
 Both apps feature the same functionality.
 Navigate to the folder of your preferred language.

-1. Open the built-in code editor, and observe the text files in the `text-analysis` folder.
+10. Open the built-in code editor, and observe the text files in the `text-analysis` folder.
 Use the following command to open the lab files in the code editor.

     ```
     code .
     ```
+    > **Note**: If you asked for switch to classic shell please click on confirm.

 ## Task 3: Prepare to use the Azure AI Language SDK for text analytics